Truth or Fables

 We could stop right here as it has been proven Ellen G. White failed God's test as a prophet.
 It is hard for the dyed in the wool Seventh-day Adventist to grasp this concept of Ellen being a false prophet.
 They say that Ellen wrote so many beautiful books, and she did not breathe in vision, and held up a heavy Bible for many minutes, so she must be a prophet.
 I ask you, where in the Bible is this a test for a prophet?
 The General conference president, A. G. Daniels stated that, "he did not see her not breathe in vision or hold up a heavy Bible and never met any one that had."
 1919 Bible conference record, pp. 28,29.
 However some may like to see how others in the past has related to this vision since it was given in 1856.
 So we will continue.

 My last Sabbath at Church as a Seventh-day Adventist in October 1994, this 1856 vision was discussed in Sabbath School before class discussion began.
-A brother said, that this was a conditional prophecy and if the SDA’s would have done their work Christ would have come and the prophecy would have been fulfilled."
+A brother said that this was a conditional prophecy and if the Adventists would have done their work Christ would have come and the prophecy would have been fulfilled.

 Would it not be a good plan to publish this vision in some of the Centennial literature?
 Why not let the people know the truth?
 Of course, they all know that no righteous angel ever gave that information to Mrs. White, and they know that it was a mistake; and if they were honest, they would acknowledge that it was a mistake.

-A list compiled in 1910 by Mrs. Evelyn Lewis-Reavis, she listed twenty-four living out of sixty-seven that attended that conference.
-Today in 1998 the youngest would be one hundred and forty-two years old.
+A list compiled in 1910 by Mrs. Evelyn Lewis-Reavis isted twenty-four living out of sixty-seven that attended that conference.
+Today (in 1998) the youngest would be one hundred and forty-two years old.
 As you can see it is impossible for any of them to be alive today.
 Mrs. Reavis was a member of this conference.

 Living Nov.
 1910